-PFCs, also known as per- and polyfluorinated substances or PFAS, are a family of chemicals used in hundreds of products – from nonstick pans to stain repellent clothing, wire coatings and firefighting foam.
-The entire group, numbering over 3,000 synthetic chemicals, is concerning because even at low levels, some of these chemicals may result in serious health effects including cancer, endocrine disruption, accelerated puberty, liver damage, and immune system and thyroid changes.
+PFAS, also known as per- and polyfluorinated substances, are a family of chemicals used in hundreds of products – from nonstick pans to stain repellent clothing, wire coatings and firefighting foam.
+The entire group, numbering more than 3,000 synthetic chemicals, is concerning, because even at low levels, exposure to some of these chemicals may result in serious health effects, including cancer, endocrine disruption, accelerated puberty, liver damage, and immune system and thyroid changes.
 These chemicals are persistent in the environment and they accumulate in people.

-EWG has set a health guideline of 1 part per trillion, or ppt – equivalent to 0.001 part per billion, or ppb – for each PFC detected in drinking water based on studies of PFOA and PFOS and the chemical and toxicological similarity of many PFC chemicals.
+EWG has developed a health guideline of 1 part per trillion, or ppt – equivalent to 0.001 part per billion, or ppb – for each PFAS detected in drinking water.
+This guideline is based on studies of PFOA and PFOS and the chemical and toxicological similarity of many PFAS chemicals.

 Legacy of pollution